SolaceProducts/event-management-agent/README.md

 * Apache Kafka
 * Solace PubSub+
-* Confluent
+* Confluent Schema Registry
 * MSK

 The default application.yml provides various plugin examples.
-For KAFKA, the properties section under credentials is passthrough.
+For Kafka, the properties section under credentials is passthrough.
 For example a property in ConsumerConfig or SSLConfigs classes.

 If using AWS IAM, the AWS Access Key Id and AWS Secret Access Key need to be present.
 Two ways is either via environment